How Rebalancing Your “Life Portfolio” Can Help You to Achieve Financial Success After 60

 There are the four “Ps” of the life portfolio and the four “Ls” of the financial portfolio that woven together create an intricate tapestry of your retirement years.

 We all have goals that we want to achieve while we’re still capable, but we need to plan for them, so the unexpected surprises are less in number and low in intensity.
 Here come the four Ps you need to consider:

 What meaningful activities or pursuits fill your days?
 What areas of your life do you have an expertise in or truly enjoy that you want to cultivate?
 Time is precious, use it wisely.

 Stay pro-active with your health.
-My husband and I like to bike, boat, and hike together.
-We also have our individual activities to focus on staying healthy.
-I love to cook and create healthy meals for ourselves and guests.
+I like to bike, boat, and hike, focusing on staying healthy.
+I also love to cook and create healthy meals.

-Yes, meniscus tears happen and cancer has reared its head, but we are grateful for our health everyday and do the best we can to steward the bodies we have been given.
+Yes, meniscus tears happen and cancer has reared its head, but I am grateful for my health every day and do the best I can to steward the body I have been given.

 Who do you want to hang out with?
-Isolation in our aging demographic is growing at a rampant rate.
-Get intentional about surrounding yourself with people that are important to you, or those who will keep you engaged and thriving.
+Isolation in our aging demographic is growing at a rampant rate, especially now.
+Get intentional about staying in touch with people that are important to you, or those who will keep you engaged and thriving.

 Maybe seek out people or groups that give you a new perspective or challenge you in your thinking.

 Where do you want to live and how will that change as you age?
 If you want to travel, what type of experiences or places will nurture your soul, not simply provide Facebook fodder?